About

 Pindi Chole/ Chana/ Garbanzo Beans Recipe

-Kulche-Chole is a classic Punjabi combo that is very popular as a street food in Delhi and Punjab.
+Kulche-Chole is a classic Punjabi combo that is very popular as street food in Delhi and Punjab.
 I am sharing this Pindi Chole/ Chana/ Garbanzo Beans Recipe which I served with spongy kulchas, onion rings, lemon wedges and pickle.

 You may be wondering what is “Pindi”?